 So my hot tip here is to shop with companies that are transparent, and don’t rely on ‘greenwashing’ terms like ‘eco’, ‘earth’, ‘green’, etc. These companies will list ingredients on their bottles/boxes, or online, and also respond promptly to email and telephone enquiries.
 Those with nothing to hide will hide nothing!
 And, please consider signing my petition to change this ridiculous law!
 Click here.

-Bill has done all of the hard work for us and created an awesome app which allows you to search for chemicals and instantly see a (happy or sad face) rating, whether the chemical is synthetically-produced, petroleum-based, genetically modified, animal-tested and so on, plus info on the body systems affected.
-LOVE this app.
+The Chemical Maze App – by Aussie, Bill Statham – Bill has done all of the hard work for us and created an awesome app which allows you to search for chemicals and instantly see a (happy or sad face) rating, whether the chemical is synthetically-produced, petroleum-based, genetically modified, animal-tested and so on, plus info on the body systems affected.
+LOVE this app (although I would like to see it updated).

-It’s also worth becoming familiar with the non-for-profit organisation, Environmental Working Group.
-They are committed to raising awareness on chemical ingredients as well as other make-the-world-a-better-place stuff.
-When I can’t find info on Chemical Maze, I jump on Ecosia (or Google) and search “chemical name” + EWG.
-They have a rating system between 1 (good) and 10 (super bad).
+The Environmental Working Group – This non-for-profit organisation is committed to raising awareness on chemical ingredients as well as other make-the-world-a-better-place stuff.
+When I can’t find info on Chemical Maze, I jump onto a search engine and enter “chemical name” + EWG.
+They have a rating system between 1 (good) and 10 (super bad), and it is a good guide.
+Be aware that ingredients without any data get a default rating of 1 – something to watch out for.

 My favourite way of staying on top of label-decoding is to forget it altogether and get busy with DIY!
 With only a handful of ingredients, you can make just about everything you need.